Featured Article

 Stats

-individuals and families received assistance and help with permanent placing/housing last year
+individuals and families received assistance and help with permanent placing/housing in 2024

 Salvation Army Emergency Shelters across the United States